sailfish009/openstructure/modules/doc/install.rst

 What's next?
 --------------------------------------------------------------------------------

-On Linux and MacOS X, you can start dng from the command-line.
+On Linux and macOS, you can start dng from the command-line.
 The binaries are all located in stage/bin:

 .. code-block:: bash